TiwazM/ComfyUI-Precision-Model-Save/README.md

 # ComfyUI Precision Model Save

+For users who merge models in ComfyUI and want the saved checkpoint to match the live merged model exactly.

 A small diagnostic custom node for saving a **live merged MODEL** without using ComfyUI's normal `ModelSave` materialisation path.